 The saying "it takes a village" couldn't be more appropriate.
 This project has been made possible thanks to the combined efforts of our wonderful partners from the State of California, the commercial sector and leaders within the maritime community.
 Visit our partner page to see the list of amazing organizations that have stepped up and invested in our collective future.

-The Water-Go-Round will serve as a demonstration to the commercial, regulatory and global community at large.
+The Sea Change (Ex.
+Water-Go-Round) will serve as a demonstration to the commercial, regulatory and global community at large.
 It will demonstrate that hydrogen fuel cell powertrains are perfectly suited for a broad range of maritime applications while offering a compelling business case for adoption.
 Performance will be independently measured by Sandia National Laboratories.
 The Water-Go-Round project will lay the foundation for implementation of this technology across the entire maritime industry.
 We invite you to learn more and join us on our journey!

 -The Sea Change (ex.
 Water-Go-Round) Project Team

-When launched in 2021 the Water-Go-Round will be the first fuel cell vessel in the US and the first commercial fuel cell ferry in the world.
+When launched in 2021 the Sea Change (Ex.
+Water-Go-Round) will be the first fuel cell vessel in the US and the first commercial fuel cell ferry in the world.
 The completion of this project represents a global paradigm shift for marine vessel power.
-Built by GGZEM and its partners, this vessel will serve as a demonstration to the commercial and regulatory community at large.
+This vessel will serve as a demonstration to the commercial and regulatory community at large.
 Performance will be independently measured by Sandia National Laboratories.

 H2 tank array 242 kg, 250 bar compressed gas, up to 2 full days operation